muneebelahimalik/muneebelahimalik/README.md

 - 👋 Hi, I’m Muneeb Elahi Malik
 - 🎓 I am an Electrical Engineering graduate from the National University of Sciences and Technology (NUST), H-12, ISB PK.
-- ⭐ I have worked in the fields of Machine learning, Embedded systems, Robotics and Hardware Security.
+- ⭐ I have worked in the fields of Machine learning, Robotics, Embedded systems and Hardware Security.
 - 💻 I am an aspiring researcher driven by curiosity, continuously seeking new knowledge and breakthroughs in the above fields of       interest.

 <h3 align="left">Connect with me:</h3>